user-synax/Kivo/docs.md

 3. **Arrow keys** to move, **Enter** or **Tab** to insert, or click a person.
 4. The mention is stored as `@username` and highlighted in the bubble (with online status on the token when available).

-Mentioned people get a **mention** notification (title like “X mentioned you”) instead of a generic message notification.
+Mentioned people get a **mention** notification (title like "X mentioned you").
+Mentions **override muted categories** — they arrive even if you muted that conversation type, as long as the Mentions preference is on.

 Mentions only resolve to people who are in that DM, group, or channel.